-Fonts, in general, have four types: serif, sans-serif, script and decorative.
+Fonts, in general, have four types: serif, sans-serif, script, and decorative.
 Understanding these fonts, their uses, and what feelings they’re associated with will help you make the right choice for your website.

 Serif fonts are the first choice of businesses, newspapers, and blogs.
-Because of this, it’s seen as professional, traditional and reliable.
+Because of this, it’s seen as professional, traditional, and reliable.
 If you’re creating a site that involves a lot of reading, it’s best to use a legible serif font.
 Serifs are best for the site that wants to be taken seriously!
 Those little lines can make a big difference.

 Simple and minimalistic, sans-serif text is great for businesses that want to give off a modern air.
 Sans-serif can be more legible in some cases, such as for shorter passages of text, or when designing for young children.
-Sans-serif headers and serif body text is a popular combination.
+Sans-serif headers and serif body text are a popular combination.

 An elegant script font, while unsuitable for body text, is a great way to add a creative touch to your website.
-Perfect for fashion businesses, creatives, blogs and more!
+Perfect for fashion businesses, creatives, blogs, and more!